History, tourist information, and nearby accommodation

 The house stands in 300 acres of woodland, parkland, and formal gardens.
 Within the gardens is a kitchen garden designed by Rosemary Verney, a Victorian pinetum, rockery, arboretum, and exotic garden.

-Editor's note: I've never been a big fan of Victorian Gothic, usually finding it too sterile for my tastes.
-However, I have to say that Mount Stewart is a marvellous place to visit.
+Editor's note: I've not always been a big fan of Victorian Gothic, but I have to say that Mount Stewart is a marvellous place to visit.
 The house is extraordinary, and the gardens provide plenty of variety and wonderful walks.
 You WILL enjoy yourself!
 I certainly did, and would happily visit again.

 About Mount Stuart